 In addition to the professional performing arts series, there are performances by faculty members, students, and student ensembles.
 The Department of Music sponsors master classes by visiting artists and lectures on music subjects by prominent scholars.
 The department also runs a program for private study in a variety of instruments and voice.
 Most instruction on orchestral instruments is offered by members of the Syracuse Symphony.
 A fee is charged for such instruction, but students receiving financial aid may obtain assistance in meeting the cost.
 The Music Department also owns several African drum collections as well as a Javanese Gamelan, and it maintains a well-equipped studio for electronic music that surpasses such facilities at many larger colleges and universities.

 The Hamilton College Choir continues a long tradition of choral excellence that dates back to its founding in 1867.
 Its annual spring concert tour has in recent years ranged as far west as Chicago and Milwaukee, as far north as Montreal, and as far south as Atlanta.
-The Choir has also toured in Europe seven times in the last 24 years, most recently to Italy in 2009.
+The Choir also tours in Europe every four years.
 This ensemble of approximately 65 singers also produces a musical or operetta each year.
 Open to all students by audition during Orientation Week.
 Full-year participation is required.

 The Hamilton College Orchestra, made up of 50 to 60 Hamilton College students and community members, performs in Wellin Hall four times a year.
 Its repertory includes the masterpieces of the orchestral literature as well as contemporary compositions.
 The orchestra has recently performed works of Beethoven, Brahms, Dvorák, Tchaikovsky, Copland, Debussy, Mozart, Ravel, Sibelius and Stravinsky, and regularly commissions and premieres new works for orchestra.
 On occasion an advanced student performer will be featured as concerto soloist with the orchestra.
 Open to all students by audition during Orientation Week and the first two days of classes during both Fall and Spring terms.